syncfusion-content/javascript-docs/js/MediaPlayer/Behavior-settings.md

 ## Title

 You can add media title for each file in the source object.
-Title will be shown on top of the Player and reflected in the playlist.
+Title will be shown on top of the Player and reflected in the play list.
 You can show or hide the title by setting the **showTitle** property, it is true by default.

 {% highlight html %}